Fick's laws of diffusion: Biological perspective

 The flux is decay over the square root of time because a concentration gradient builds up near the membrane over time under ideal conditions.
 When there is flow and convection, the flux can be significantly different than the equation predicts and show an effective time t with a fixed value, which makes the flux stable instead of decay over time.
+A critical time has been estimated under idealized flow conditions when there is no gradient formed.
 This strategy is adopted in biology such as blood circulation.

 Semiconductor fabrication applications

 The semiconductor is a collective term for a series of devices.
 It mainly includes three categories：two-terminal devices, three-terminal devices, and four-terminal devices.
 The combination of the semiconductors is called an integrated circuit.

 The relationship between Fick's law and semiconductors: the principle of the semiconductor is transferring chemicals or dopants from a layer to a layer.
 Fick's law can be used to control and predict the diffusion by knowing how much the concentration of the dopants or chemicals move per meter and second through mathematics.

 Therefore, different types and levels of semiconductors can be fabricated.

 Integrated circuit fabrication technologies, model processes like CVD, thermal oxidation, wet oxidation, doping, etc. use diffusion equations obtained from Fick's law.